camarman/linux-command-line/README.md

     python3 -m pip install --upgrade SomePackage

-if you want to update the packages in the `python_packages.txt` type
+If you want to update the packages in the `python_packages.txt` type

     python3 -m pip install -r python_packages.txt --upgrade

 > Do not update every python package.
-Updating everything might cause system failure/crashes due to package version conflict's with the Fedora OS.
+Updating everything might cause system failure/crashes since they might conflict with the Fedora OS's python package versions.

 ### Setting Alias